-- the existing built form which departs from the standard provides a generally consistent height, bulk and scale with the neighbouring and nearby built form; - the new dwelling's height is less than that existing; - it has been demonstrated within the SEE that the height non-compliance will not result in material environmental impacts to neighbouring properties and the surrounding public domain.
-In this regard the resultant built form provides for an acceptable and equitable planning outcome in relation to: - solar access and overshadowing; - access to natural daylight and ventilation; - aural and visual privacy; - views and vistas; and - visual impact; - the development provides for an appropriate environmental planning outcome and is not an overdevelopment of the site as follows: - views from the Amiens Road carriageway (i.e. the public domain) will be improved due to the dwelling's decreased height and relatively flat parapet and skillion roof design.
-These views are significant and include land and water interface; - the proposal satisfies the objectives of the R2 Low Density Residential zone; - the proposal satisfies the objectives of the height development standard; - the resultant height, bulk and scale of the dwelling is comparable to that on neighbouring and nearby properties whether their built form is characteristic or not (see Figure 1); - the highly articulated façade treatment and selection of characteristic and recessive external materials and finishes reduces the dwelling's perceived height (relative to its most maximum location), bulk and scale, when viewed from the surrounding public domain; - the dwelling's maximum height (reduced from that existing) will not set an undue precedent and will not preclude the appropriate redevelopment of neighbouring and nearby properties.
-The building's architecture (including its proposed roofscape) provides an appropriate height and mass relationship to the locality's existing and likely future character, maintaining a positive urban character;
+- the existing built form which departs from the standard provides a generally consistent height, bulk and scale with the neighbouring and nearby built form; - the dwelling's maximum height is reduced by 0.94m; - it has been demonstrated within the SEE that the height non-compliance will not result in material environmental impacts to neighbouring properties and the surrounding public domain.
+In this regard the resultant built form provides for an acceptable and equitable planning outcome in relation to: - solar access and overshadowing; - access to natural daylight and ventilation; - aural and visual privacy;

+- views and vistas; and - visual impact; - the development provides for an appropriate environmental planning outcome and is not an overdevelopment of the site as follows: - compliance would require demolition of the built form which is economically impractical and unlikely given the existing built form, its orientation and structural soundness; - views from the Bynya Road carriageway (i.e. the public domain) will be improved due to the dwelling's decreased height and relatively flat roof design.
+These views are significant and include land and water interface; - the proposal satisfies the objectives of the E4 Environmental Living zone; - the proposal satisfies the objectives of the height development standard; - the resultant height, bulk and scale of the dwelling is comparable to that on neighbouring and nearby properties whether their built form is characteristic or not (see Figure 1); - the highly articulated façade treatment and selection of characteristic and recessive external materials and finishes reduces the dwelling's perceived height (relative to its most maximum location), bulk and scale, when viewed from the surrounding public domain; - the dwelling's reduced maximum height will not set an undue precedent and will not preclude the appropriate redevelopment of neighbouring and nearby properties.
+The building's architecture (including its proposed roofscape) provides an appropriate height and mass relationship to the locality's existing and likely future character, maintaining a positive urban character; - the nature of such an urban environment is that all future development will seek to maximise amenity and density through design.
+In this regard, the proposal represents an appropriate planning outcome with any adverse environmental impacts; - appropriate environmental initiatives are proposed, including: - compliance with all BASIX requirements; - provision of a 1,500 litre RWT; - the provision of metal awnings and window projections; - retention of the existing concrete slab and internal FFL's; - increased useability of landscaped areas and retained / established landscaped areas; - the proposal provides significant natural light penetration throughout the dwelling through an open plan floor plan; - retention of existing substantial areas of the existing built form (and its materials); - the construction materials proposed provide high thermal mass to minimise heating and cooling loads; - the design minimises reliance on artificial lighting and mechanical ventilation; - the dwelling benefits from cross flow and stack effect ventilation;

-- the nature of such an urban environment is that all future development will seek to maximise amenity and density through design.
-In this regard, the proposal represents an appropriate planning outcome with any adverse environmental impacts; - appropriate environmental initiatives are proposed, including: - compliance with all BASIX requirements; - provision of a 1,500 litre RWT; - the provision of metal awnings and window projections; - increased useability of landscaped areas and retained / established landscaped areas; - the proposal provides significant natural light penetration throughout the dwelling through an open plan floor plan and the provision of two roof skylights; - the construction materials proposed provide high thermal mass to minimise heating and cooling loads; - the design minimises reliance on artificial lighting and mechanical ventilation; - the dwelling benefits from cross flow and stack effect ventilation; - all outdoor private spaces are designed as extension of the room to enhance and encourage outdoor and indoor living, while at same time acting as a transition space to modulate temperature within the dwelling; - the use of energy efficient fixtures; - despite excavation being proposed for the swimming pool, the site's existing contours have generally been retained.
+- all outdoor private spaces are designed as extension of the room to enhance and encourage outdoor and indoor living, while at same time acting as a transition space to modulate temperature within the dwelling; - the use of energy efficient fixtures; - despite excavation being proposed for the swimming pool, the site's existing contours have generally been retained.
 The proposal will not impact on existing natural drainage patterns, adjacent built form or the locality's natural environment; - substantial areas of deep soil landscaping and permeable areas are maintained.
-This permeable characteristic encourages infiltration and absorption; - appropriate curtilage is maintained to the neighbouring properties through a similar building alignment as that existing; and - the proposal generally is of an intensity and scale commensurate with the locality's established and likely future urban conditions.
+This permeable characteristic encourages infiltration and absorption; and - appropriate curtilage to the neighbouring property at 5 Bynya Road is maintained; and - the proposal generally is of an intensity and scale commensurate with the locality's established and likely future urban conditions.